Cycling Zimbabwe: guide, tips and our itinerary with GPX track

 The entry visa is issued directly at the border, wherever you decide to cross.
 The tourist visa is valid for 30 days, check the expiration date that will be printed on your passport.
 The single entry costs 30 USD and the double entry 45 USD, keep in mind that especially in the most remote borders they don’t have change.

 You will be asked to fill in a form where you will have to enter the destination address but no one will check, we have simply written the name of the nearest campsite.
-It is possible to request the extension of the visa to the immigration office for a maximum of two times (for single entry).
+It is possible to request an extension of the visa to the immigration office for a maximum of two times (for single entry).
 The extension is free.

 bike tour zimbabwe